-As there are no council by-elections this week, here’s an expanded re-run of my post about why it’s worth standing in as many elections as possible, including council by-elections, even if victory looks a very long way off in them.
+As there are no principal authority council by-elections this week, here’s an expanded re-run of my post about why it’s worth standing in as many elections as possible, including council by-elections, even if victory looks a very long way off in them.

 The obvious reason to stand for election is that you want and hope to win.
 A related common reason is that you want to win and hope that standing this time means you can win on a future occasion.
 But it also makes sense to stand even if winning isn’t on the foreseeable agenda and you are what is often called a ‘paper candidate’*.

 I’ve written before about the advantages of standing in unwinnable council by-elections.
 (The brief version: even an unwinnable contest is a chance to practice, to learn, to experiment and to raise the odds of winning somewhere else, sometime in the future.)

 It’s slightly different when it comes to standing in non-target wards in the usual run of council elections.
 Different, but still the same basic point: standing still brings many benefits.